 4.1 Managing logs.
 Considerations include:

-4.2 Managing metrics with Cloud Monitoring.
+4.2 Managing metrics.
 Considerations include:

 ● Using Metrics Explorer for ad hoc metric analysis